 - 1. Let uriString be ToString(encodedURI). - 2.
-Let reservedURISet be a String containing one instance of each character valid in uriReserved plus "#". - 3.
+ReturnIfAbrupt(uriString). - 3.
+Let reservedURISet be a String containing one instance of each character valid in uriReserved plus "#". - 4.
 Return the result of calling Decode(uriString, reservedURISet)

 NOTE The character "#" is not decoded from escape sequences even though it is not a reserved URI character.